JordanMartinez/purescript-ecosystem-update/ecosystem-changes.md

 **Summary**
 - Replace `MonadZero m =>` with `Monad m => Alternative m =>`
 - Replace `import Control.MonadZero (guard)` with `import Control.Alternative (guard)`

+## Breaking Changes in the `purescript-contrib` libraries

+This section has yet to be written